nitinthewiz/TheLinkBlog/_posts/2018/05/2018-05-13-principles-by-ray-dalio.md

 ---

-A have the audiobook of Principles in my queue.
+I have the audiobook of Principles in my queue.
 This new 30-minute video overview is very well done.
 Ray Dalio is an impressive storyteller.